 The other big change that I made in 2012 was changing my supplement regimen.
-I’ve taken a lot of supplements in the past.
+I’ve taken a lot of supplements in the past!
 I would read through forums to find the best ‘anti-aging’ stack, as I used to believe it would enhance the effect of calorie restriction.
-I’ve never thought supplements could actually replace calorie restriction as an anti-aging strategy though.
+I’ve never thought supplements could actually replace calorie restriction as an anti-aging strategy, though.

-In 2013 another study was published showing that not only did supplements fail to extend lifespan, in some cases, they actually decreased lifespan!
+In 2013, another study was published showing that not only did supplements fail to extend lifespan, in some cases, they actually decreased lifespan!
 And some of the supplements used are very popular brands and used among many in the life extension community.

 Be Open to Change

 Nutritional science is always changing our ideas about what to eat or how much to eat.
 We all strive to find the best diet that works for us.
 It can take a while before you find your feet and figure out what works best, so we have to stay open-minded and change when necessary.
 Remember it’s not just about how you feel at the moment, but it’s how you will feel 10 years from now.